An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Background of the VRP

-The CVRP can be described by building an integer programming model \cite{ref20}.
-According to \cite{ref21}, the mathematical model of the CVRP can be expressed as follows, where we use \emph{N} represents the set of customers, the number 0 represents the deport, \emph{K} represents the number of vehicles, \emph{A} represents the set of arcs and \emph{V} represents the set of nodes, with $V=N\cup\{0\}$.
-We define a binary decision variable \emph{x$_{i,j}$} to be equal 1 if the pair of nodes \emph{i} and \emph{j} are in the route of the vehicle, otherwise \emph{x$_{i,j}$} to be equal 0.
+The VRP can be described by an integer programming model \cite{ref21}, and we mainly present the mathematical model of the CVRP in this subsection.
+According to \cite{ref22}, the mathematical model of the CVRP can be expressed as follows, where \emph{N} represents the set of customers, the number 0 represents the depot, \emph{K} represents the number of vehicles, \emph{A} represents the set of arcs and \emph{V} represents the set of nodes, with $V=N\cup\{0\}$.
+We define a binary decision variable \emph{x$_{i,j}^k$} to be 1 if the pair of nodes \emph{i} and \emph{j} are adjacent in the route of the vehicle \emph{$k$}; otherwise, \emph{x$_{i,j}^k$} equals 0.
+Each vehicle's maximum capacity is \emph{C}. \emph{u$_i^k$} represents the surplus capacity of the vehicle \emph{k} after it serves the customer \emph{i}, and \emph{q$_j$} indicates the demand of customer \emph{j}.